Halfway Houses in Saint Helens, OR

 Services provided:

-• Regular outpatient treatment, intensive outpatient treatment program and outpatient services
+• Intensive outpatient treatment, outpatient day treatment and outpatient services

-• Housing services, Case management and Mental health services
+• Domestic violence services, Mentoring/Peer support and Mental health services

-• Counseling for individuals, HIV and AIDS education, counseling and support and health education services
+• Vocational training, marital/couples counseling and HIV and AIDS education, counseling and support

 Lifeline Connections Main Campus - 21.5 miles from Saint Helens, OR

-Lifeline Connections Main Campus is a halfway house in Vancouver, Washington, 98661 zip code.
+Lifeline Connections Main Campus is a sober living house in Vancouver, Washington, 98661 zip code.

 Address: 1601 East 4th Plain Boulevard, Building 17, Vancouver, WA 98661 in Clark County